Role Definition Workshops – from tasks to the roles needed (part 2)

 Define your main processes.
 Do process definitions and map the roles to the process steps.
 Here is an example:

 A (or swimlane diagram) is used in process flow diagrams, or flowcharts, that visually distinguishes job sharing and responsibilities for sub-processes of a business process.
-Swim lanes may be arranged either horizontally or vertically.
+Swimlanes may be arranged either horizontally or vertically.
 The swim lane flowchart differs from other flowcharts in that processes and decisions are grouped visually by placing them in lanes.